Amanita calyptroderma: Distribution and habitat

 This mushroom occurs in conifer forests, forming mycorrhizae with madrone (Arbutus menziesii) in the southern part of its range (Central California northwards to Washington).
-However, in the northern part of its range (Washington to southern Canada), its preferred host is Douglas fir (Pseudotsuga menziesii).
+However, in the northern part of its range (Washington to southern Canada), its preferred host is Douglas-fir (Pseudotsuga menziesii).

 Edibility

-Experienced mushroom hunters regard this mushroom as a good edible species, but caution must be exercised when collecting A. calyptroderma for the table, since it can be confused with other species in the genus Amanita.
-This genus contains some of the deadliest mushrooms in the world, most notably A. phalloides and A. ocreata.
+Experienced mushroom hunters regard this mushroom as a good edible species, but caution must be exercised when collecting A. calyptroderma for the table, since it can be confused with other species in the genus.
+Amanita contains some of the deadliest mushrooms in the world, most notably A. phalloides and A. ocreata.